 Mankind has found pleasure for near all of its history in killing, other animals (hunting for pleasure!) , but even and not least each other.
 We have now come to a state of development, in which we consider at least killing among each other as something bad.

 I am very much in favor of this development, but for practical reasons not for moral reasons.
-With moral considerations I would like to shoot myself a paedophilic priest, who in his sermons condemns abortion and gay people.
+With moral considerations I would like to shoot myself a paedophilic priest, who in his sermons condemns abortion and sends gay people to hell.
 Nota bene, I would not do, I am against death penalty and I am specifically for the monopoly of punishment limited to the state.
-But I would not scream a lacrima if someone shoots on Trump or Putin (or Salvini), taking for granted the person who does has to go to jail, because he broke the law.
-If it would be different, also the person who shoots on me, because I am in favour of gay rights, for women's choice on abortion, free trade and a s mall state, would not be punished.
+But I would not scream a lacrima if someone shoots on Trump or Putin (or Salvini)...... taking for granted the person who does has to go to jail, because he broke the law.
+If it would be different, also the person who shoots on me, because I am in favour of gay rights, for women's choice on abortion, free trade and a small state, would not be punished.
 So someone would easily think to shoot on me, and this would be a pity.

-For me life and dead are not separable.
-Because we live, someone else dies.
-We have become much more peaceful for the 10000 years of civilization, and I consider this overall good.
-But at a certain point I stop.
+Life and dead are not separable.
+Because we live, someone else dies even when breathing.
+We have become much more peaceful for the 10000 years of civilization, and I consider this overall a good thing.
+Violence is a feature of human nature and needs to be properly handled.
 I do not want to see humankind ending as described in a fantasy novel I read when I was young, Brains that were swimming in a nourishing liquid and made happy by electric impulses.

-So I happily assisted my farmer friends and relatives in slaugtering the animals, eating them afterwards with still more gusto.
+This will not happen quickly, but in the meantime I offer my farmer friends asistance in slaugtering the animals for me, eating them afterwards with still more gusto.